ECC Center for Emergency Services

 - The defensive tactics room provides a place for tactical training with a semi-padded floor.

-- The apparatus bay is a two-bay garage for emergency vehicles that serve as realistic, live learning environments.
+- The apparatus bay is a two-bay garage for emergency vehicles serving realistic, live learning environments.
 Currently, this includes an ambulance and two fire trucks.